CR1502/PiGaze/README.md

 ### Additional Required Files:
 - **Facial Landmarks Model:**
   Download `shape_predictor_68_face_landmarks.dat` from [this GitHub link](https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat) and place it in the working directory.

+## Running The Model
+1. Ensure dependencies have been downloaded properly on Raspberry Pi 3.0 and that a camera is plugged in
+2. Ensure the dataset has been properly downloaded
+3. Run the MPII.py file to train the model and generate a .pth file (Can skip if using a pretrained model just ensure you have the .pth file in the directory with the MPII.py file)
+4. Ensure the correct model is being used in pi.py
+5. Run pi.py for real time gaze tracking predictions!